 Over the years, it had fallen into a state of disrepair.
 The front door stood open.
 Windows were cracked and broken.
 Peeling wallpaper and damaged flooring were commonplace.
 Layers of dust covered the furniture.
 Plates and glasses remained on the dining room table.
 Clothes still hung in the upstairs closets.
 Toys and other personal possessions were in the bedrooms.

 “This is weird,” Cara said.
 “What would make anyone leave in the middle of eating dinner with nothing but the clothes on their backs?
 Guess we’ll never know.”

 Cara turned in surprise.
 “You know what happened?
 How?
 You would have been something like twelve at the time.
 Besides, I didn’t know you’d lived in Madison before.”

-“I was thirteen.
-And yes, I was here that night.
-My name isn’t Jeff Armstrong.”
+“I was nine.
+And yes, I know what happened.
+I was here that night.”